 Intuition and Common Sense

-To me, that means that we do not need a religion to dictate to us what was right and wrong.
-These “biblically untrained” people noted above knew this intuitively.
-And sometimes they knew more about respect instinctively than religious people, who were swayed adversely by extreme religious views, man-made rules, and laws.
+Intuition and common sense are a recognized natural means humans may rely on for direction.
+That means that we do not need a religion to dictate to us what was right and wrong.
+The “biblically untrained” people noted above knew this intuitively.
+And sometimes they knew more about respect instinctively than religious people, who were swayed adversely by extreme religious views, man-made rules, and just plain stupid laws.

 Freedom or Force?